You are here

 Sometimes domain name registrations are deleted – such as in the case of false contact data or non-response to a registrar's inquiries.
 Under the Expired Domain Name Recovery Policy, the domain name registrant at expiration in the WHOIS record is offered a Redemption Grace Period of 30 days to request the restoration of a domain name.
 During this time, the registered domain name is disabled and cannot be transferred.

 Under the Restored Names Accuracy Policy, following the restoration of the domain name, the domain name registration must be placed on hold until updated and accurate WHOIS information is provided.

 Uniform Dispute Resolution Policy (UDRP)

-- Identify the Registrant to be named in a UDRP Complaint as the respondent.
+- Identify the domain name registrant to be named in a UDRP Complaint as the respondent.

 - Determine appropriate jurisdiction for any court proceedings related to a UDRP case.

-- Determine whether the registrar has properly "locked" the registration.
-Once a UDRP complaint is received, the registrar must "lock" the registration to prevent any transfers as long as the complaint proceeding is pending.
+- Determine whether the registrar has properly "locked" the domain name registration.
+Once a UDRP complaint is received, the registrar must "lock" the domain name registration to prevent any transfers as long as the complaint proceeding is pending.